valaki233/HackathonDevFest3/README.md

 # Study Buddy
 ## Revolutionizing Learning: Your Ultimate Study Companion
 ### Project Description
 Welcome to Study Buddy, an innovative website designed to revolutionize the way students approach studying and note-taking.
-Our project originated from a shared experience as students who often found ourselves struggling to prepare for exams due to a lack of effective study techniques and note-taking skills.
+Our project originated from a shared experience as students who often found themselves struggling to prepare for exams due to a lack of effective study techniques and note-taking skills.
 ### Motivation
 Our motivation for undertaking this project was clear - we wanted to create a platform that addresses the unique challenges faced by students in a way different from existing resources.
 As students ourselves, we understand the frustration of not knowing how to study or take notes efficiently.
 The desire to find a solution for our own struggles and to help students worldwide led to the creation of Study Buddy.
 ### Uniqueness
 Study Buddy stands out among other study resources by prioritizing the fundamental aspects of studying.
-Unlike many existing projects that focus on providing solutions or maintaining consistency, our platform aims to teach users how to study effectively with rating their personal notes.
+Unlike many existing projects that focus on providing solutions or maintaining consistency, our platform aims to teach users how to study effectively by rating their personal notes.
 We believe that a student can truly benefit from study resources only when equipped with the essential study skills.
 ### Key Features
 ##### 1. Note-Taking Guidance
 •	Learn effective note-taking techniques through interactive lessons.